HAUNT ME ALWAYS

 Danger, my instincts whisper.
 If I had a heart, it would be pounding.
 I slip up through the roof and yank at Ben’s hair.
 Hard.

 With a mumbled gasp, he jerks up in bed.
 “Hell.”
 He says something else but I have no time to spare.
+I dart to the top of the stairs and she’s already halfway up.

-I whiz to the top of the stairs.
-She is halfway up.
-The light on the landing switches on.
-He stumbles out.
 “Helen?” he asks disbelievingly.
 “I can’t believe you had the nerve to show your face after what you did to Ash.”

 They talk some more but I don’t hear.